Mahjabeen222/automation-dashboard/frontend/FACEBOOK_SETUP_GUIDE.md

 ## 🐛 Common Issues & Solutions

+### Issue 1: "No Instagram Business accounts found"
+**Solutions:**
+- Ensure you have an Instagram **Business** account (not personal)
+- Link your Instagram account to a Facebook Page first
+- Make sure you're an admin of both accounts
+- Check that the Facebook Page → Instagram connection is active

+### Issue 2: "Instagram permissions denied"
+**Solutions:**
+- Your app needs App Review approval for Instagram permissions in production
+- For testing, add yourself as a test user in App Roles → Roles
+- Ensure your Instagram account is set to Business/Creator mode

-### Issue 1: "Facebook SDK not loaded"
+### Issue 3: "Facebook SDK not loaded"
 **Solution:** Check your internet connection and firewall settings.
 The SDK loads from Facebook's CDN.

-### Issue 2: "Facebook App ID not configured"
+### Issue 4: "Facebook App ID not configured"
 **Solution:** Make sure you have a `.env` file with `REACT_APP_FACEBOOK_APP_ID=your_app_id`

-### Issue 3: "Login was cancelled or failed"
+### Issue 5: "Login was cancelled or failed"
 **Solutions:**
 - Make sure your domain is added to Facebook App settings
 - Check if your app is in "Development" mode (only you can test it)
 - For production, submit your app for review

-### Issue 4: "No Facebook pages found"
+### Issue 6: "No Facebook pages found"
 **Solution:**
 - You need to have a Facebook Page (not just a personal profile)
 - Create a page at [facebook.com/pages/create](https://facebook.com/pages/create)

-### Issue 5: "Webhook failed"
+### Issue 7: "Webhook failed"
 **Solutions:**
 - Check if your Make.com scenario is active
 - Verify the webhook URL is correct
 - Check Make.com logs for errors

-### Issue 6: Permission Errors
+### Issue 8: Permission Errors
 **Solutions:**
 - Make sure you've requested the right permissions in Facebook App settings
 - For production apps, permissions need to be approved by Facebook

 ## 🔍 Debug Information

-When you click "Connect to Facebook", check the browser console for:
+When you click "Connect Instagram", check the browser console for:

 1. **SDK Loading:** Should see "✅ Facebook SDK initialized successfully"
 2. **Login Process:** Should see detailed logs of each step
 3. **API Responses:** Should see Facebook API responses
+4. **Instagram Accounts:** Should see detected Instagram Business accounts
-4. **Webhook Communication:** Should see webhook request/response details
+5. **Webhook Communication:** Should see webhook request/response details

 ## 📱 Testing Steps